TarunJagadish/Detection-of-AI-Generated-Image-Content-in-News-and-Journalism/README.md

 ## Results

 The model achieved promising results on the dataset with high classification accuracy.
-Detailed performance metrics, as well as visualizations of the classification results, can be found in the Jupyter notebook.
+Detailed performance metrics, as well as visualizations of the classification results, can be found in the Jupyter Notebook.

 ## Contributing